Navin-2305-dev/Number-plate-Recognition-and-Extraction/README.md

 - [SORT Algorithm](https://github.com/abewley/sort)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See `LICENSE` for details.